-In the Taca Taca Mineral District the Taca Taca deposit is being drilled by Lumina Copper.
-Salta Expl has interests in five (5) properties that adjoin Taca Taca Bajo to the west.
+In the Taca Taca Mineral District, the Taca Bajo Cu-Au-Mo deposit is being drilled by Lumina Copper.
+Salta Expl has interests ranging from 33.3% to 100% in seven (7) properties that adjoin Taca Bajo to the west.
 The Company has mobilized an exploration crew to initiate the first phase of a three phase program.

-The Company has completed five drill holes on the Pancho Arias Cu-Mo-Au porphyry prospect in the Pancho Arias Mineral District.
-Please refer the Company's news release of May 22-12.
-The drill has mobilized to the Incahuasi Cu-Au-Mo porphyry showing about 15 kms to the south of Pancho Arias.
-Five-250 metre reconnaissance style drill holes are planned.
+The Company has completed seven drill holes on the Pancho Arias Cu-Mo porphyry prospect and five drill holes on Incahuasi Cu-Mo-Au porphyry prospect in the Pancho Arias Mineral District.
+Assays are pending.
+Please refer to the Company's news release of May 22-12.